SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 • Several streetcar and light rail train stops offer wheelchair accessible ramps.

 • Buses offer wheelchair accessible ramps and dedicated areas for wheelchair users.
-There are also straps to keep your wheelchair in one place as you ride around San Francisco.
+There are also straps to keep your wheelchair in place as you ride around San Francisco.

 • There are tactile maps of the Muni stations/stops with Braille and raised characters.